TERREMEMBER/znbase/docs/content/v2.2/api/ysql/extensions.md

 HyperLogLog is a fixed-size, set-like structure used for distinct value counting with tunable precision.

 The first step is to install `postgres-hll` [from source](https://github.com/citusdata/postgresql-hll#from-source) locally in a PostgreSQL instance.
-It is best to use the same PostgreSQL version that is incorporated into YugabyteDB.
-You can see the PostgreSQL version incorporated in YugabyteDB installation by using the following `ysqlsh` command:
+It is best to use the same PostgreSQL version that is incorporated into ZNbaseDB.
+You can see the PostgreSQL version incorporated in ZNbaseDB installation by using the following `ysqlsh` command:

 ```sh
 $ ./bin/ysqlsh --version
 psql (PostgreSQL) 11.2-YB-2.1.2.0-b0
 ```

 Above you performed the steps in your PostgreSQL 11.2 instance.
-After installing the extension there, now copy the files to your YugabyteDB instance:
+After installing the extension there, now copy the files to your ZNbaseDB instance:

 ```sh
 $ cp -v "$(pg_config --pkglibdir)"/*hll*.so "$(yb_pg_config --pkglibdir)" &&